atef-ataya/Large-Language-Models-Tutorial/README.md

 ...and many more!

 **Feel free to:**
+- Join the LLMs community for further discussions and support.
+- Star this repository to stay updated on new content!
 - Fork this repository and contribute your own tutorials.

-- Raise issues or share suggestions through the GitHub platform.
+- Raise issues or share suggestions.

-- Join the LLMs community for further discussions and support.
+- Connect with me on (**Twitter:** https://twitter.com/atef_ataya OR **YouTube:** https://www.youtube.com/@atefataya)

 By diving into these LangChain tutorials, you'll gain practical skills and expand your understanding of this powerful NLP library.
 Let's explore the exciting world of LangChain together!